-Is there assistance in procedural issues (e.g. by the court clerk or the judge) for litigants not represented by a lawyer ?
+Is there assistance in procedural issues (e.g. by the court clerk or judge) for litigants not represented by a lawyer?
 If so, to what extent?

 1.5 Rules concerning the taking of evidence

-Are certain rules concerning the taking of evidence relaxed compared with the ordinary procedure ?
-If so, which and to what extent?
+Are there certain rules concerning the taking of evidence and are they simplified compared with the ordinary procedure?
+If so, which rules and to what extent?

 1.6 Written procedure